©

 Background Reading: Norton, "A material theory of induction"

-As you know from Lecture 2, the logical empiricists were demanding that meaningful statements be subjectable to empirical tests, which could involve either verification or falsification.
+As you know from our discussion of Modern Empiricism, the logical empiricists were demanding that meaningful statements be subjectable to empirical tests, which could involve either verification or falsification.
 The main thesis that Popper advocated was to deny that verification is possible according to schemas like inductive confirmation.
 In other words, Popper denied the possibility of inductive confirmation.

 Popper was in part concerned with the lack of a reason to believe that induction works, much like the predictive powers of Paul the Octopus.
 But he was also concerned that inductive confirmation was responsible for some of the greatest failures of science.

-For example, the physicists George Ellis and Joe Silk recently published an article in Nature arguing that, due to the systematic tendency of many recent theories of physics to be adjusted or "tuned" so as to match almost any data whatsoever.
+For example, physicists George Ellis and Joe Silk published an article in Nature some years ago arguing that, due to the systematic tendency of many recent theories of physics to be adjusted or "tuned" so as to match almost any data whatsoever.

-For example, supersymmetry is a recent theory that has consequences for what kinds of particles there are.
+Ellis and Silk gave a recent theory called supersymmetry as an example.
+All you need to know about it for this discussion is that supersymmetry includes claims about what kinds of particles there are.
 But, according to Ellis and Silk, proponents of supersymmetry can always adjust the taxonomy of particles to match observations, no matter what we happen to observe.

 The problem is that a theory that can account for anything accounts for nothing at all.
 It can describe falsehoods as well as it can describe truth.
 There is no reason to trust it.

-According to Popper, the source of the problem is inductive confirmation.
+A Popperian would say: the source of the problem is inductive confirmation.
 To avoid it, he argued, one must believe only what has been falsified and not what has been "confirmed".
 That is, one must deny the possibility of inductive confirmation.
-To do otherwise leads one to the belief in illegitimate multiverses, supersymmetries, and octopus oracles.
+To do otherwise leads one to the belief in illegitimate accounts of supersymmetric particles and octopus oracles.

 Of course, Popper did think that some theories were more worthy of our consideration than others.
 The theories that had this character were said to be corroborated.
 However, one must not mistake corroboration for confirmation.
 Induction gives us no reason to adjust one's belief in the truth of a theory.
 At best, it suggests theories that are worthy of our consideration.

 Popper's view is extremely radical, much more so than the simple slogan that science out to be falsifiable.
-It denies much of what many scientists believe, that we have reason to believe in the truth of some of our best theories of science.
-It is indeed so extreme that the majority of philosophers of science reject it as implausible.
+It denies much of what many scientists believe, that we have reason to believe in the truth of some of our best theories of science, which is the subject of the realism debate.

 The Pittsburgh philosopher Wesley Salmon summarised its most serious difficulty: we use induction to guide our predictions in science, a practice that seems to make absolutely no sense on Popper's view.
 A theory having been "corroborated" and thus made worthy of our consideration provides no reason whatsoever to believe that it will make the correct predictions.
 On the other hand, if a theory receives inductive confirmation, then we have more reason to believe that it is true than we did before, and so we are justified in using it to make predictions.